YacobBY/JointMode-EGM-Vive-Python/README.md

 ```
 pip install pyopenvr
 ```
+3- Edit the "udp_connection_name" in the RAPID module "EGM_connection.mod".

-3 - Copy the RAPID module "EGM_connection.mod" to the ABB robot controller.
+4 - Copy the RAPID module "EGM_connection.mod" to the ABB robot controller.